 Arguments can be made for Google being a one business company or a company practicing related diversification.
-I will discuss the reasons that suggest Google is structured both ways and then offer my personal opinion on how I think Google is structured.
+I will discuss the reasons that suggest Google has structured both ways and then offer my personal opinion on how I think Google is structured.

 Google as a one business company